-Based on the guidance we’ve received from the CDC, WHO, federal, state and local public health agencies as well as the American Academy of Ophthalmology, we are confident our office locations remain as safe as possible for our patients and associates.
-As always, our hope is to make it easy, convenient and safe for you to receive your hearing care services the VEI Hearing Center.
-Please refer to the Virginia Eye Institute website at www.Vaeye.com for regular updates.
+Based on the guidance we’ve received from the CDC, WHO, federal, state and local public health agencies as well as the American Academy of Ophthalmology, we are confident our eye care office locations remain as safe as possible for our patients and associates.
+As always, our hope is to make it easy, convenient and safe for you to receive your eye care services at Virginia Eye Institute.
+Please refer to our website at www.Vaeye.com for regular updates.
 Additional resources and information about COVID-19 can also be found at the website links listed below.

 Thank you for being a loyal patient and for your cooperation,

-– The Doctors and Associates of the VEI Hearing Center
+– The Doctors and Associates of Virginia Eye Institute

 Related COVID-19 Information: